Andreasvds10/https-github.com-NoroffFEU-project-exam-1-Andreasvds10/README.md

 To run the app, run the following commands:

-Locate the index.html file inside the html folder.
+Locate the index.html file in the project folder.

 Open the index.html file with a web browser.
 (Right click -> open with Google Chrome / Firefox / Safari / Edge, etc)